 The small number of patients included in individual studies was the most common consistent overall limitation.
 As a consequence of this, no studies fulfilled the criteria for reporting on homogenous groups of stroke patients in terms of stroke severity, stroke mechanism, vascular comorbidities (e.g. pre-morbid hypertension), recanalization therapies, complications, and clinical outcome (Figure 3B).
 In addition, despite most of the studies controlled for CO2 changes, a few did not report this variable39, 67, 105, 109 which is very important and recommended to be included in dCA studies23.

 Another common limitation observed was the paucity of studies that investigated individualized treatment based on dCA findings (Figure 3B).39 In the acute phase of stroke, it is common to have hemodynamic instability99, 107, 114 and the monitoring of multiple parameters would be helpful to guide clinical decisions.
 Autoregulation-guided ABP management is a promising advance over the classical approach of maintaining ABP within a fixed, pre-determined range39, 46.
 After an acute stroke, the loss of dCA increases the risk of neurological worsening from hypo- or hyperperfusion39.
 Only a few studies have demonstrated that continuous dCA monitoring can identify the ABP range in individual patients at which cerebral autoregulation is most preserved89, 109.
 Furthermore, exceeding this ABP range has been associated with an increased risk of worse functional outcomes39.
 However, despite good conceptual reasons and observational data, we currently lack rigorous clinical evidence to support autoregulation-guided ABP management.
 Continuous monitoring of dCA parameters derived from robust ICP and CPP signals has been proven to be a very interesting and potentially helpful tool in comatose patients with severe TBI.115 In retrospective studies, individual deviation from autoregulation guided CPP (CPPopt) levels was associated with poor clinical outcome.
 Hypoperfusion was associated with mortality and hyperperfusion with severe disability at six months.115 In the same line of thought, it would be reasonable to think that evaluating dCA in IS, ICH, and SAH patients using the principle of individualized autoregulation guided treatment could overcome complications, adjust cerebral perfusion needs and improve the clinical outcome.
-However, as pointed out in our review, the main method used in the studies is TFA, which is a method that, at present, is so far not tested in a bedside ‘online’ recommendation software.23 Correlation methods like PRx and Mx, which are used to construct treatment targets (like CPPopt and ABPopt), have limitations in terms of sensitivity and specificity for short periods of data acquisition, which is commonly used for the non-sedated patient like most stroke patients.23 Thus, there is a need to investigate the feasibility of incorporating different modelling methods, with less invasive monitoring techniques other than ICP, to measure or challenge dCA in a way such that they can be applied in the clinical setting to provide reliable dCA data in a short period of time..
+However, as pointed out in our review, the main method used in the studies is TFA, which is a method that, at present, is so far not tested to monitor bedside dCA changes in real time.23 Correlation methods like PRx and Mx, which are used to construct treatment targets (like CPPopt and ABPopt), have limitations in terms of sensitivity and specificity for short periods of data acquisition, which is commonly used for the non-sedated patient like most stroke patients.23 Thus, there is a need to investigate the feasibility of incorporating different modelling methods, with less invasive monitoring techniques other than ICP, to measure or challenge dCA in a way such that they can be applied in the clinical setting to provide reliable dCA data in a short period of time.